apache/superset/RELEASING/release-notes-4-0/README.md

 As part of [[SIP-99] Proposal for correctly handling business logic](https://github.com/apache/superset/issues/25048) (specifically [SIP-99A](https://github.com/apache/superset/issues/25107) and [SIP-99B](https://github.com/apache/superset/issues/25108)), this release contains many improvements to the handling of business logic in Superset, specifically related to SQLAlchemy sessions and transactions.
 The goal of these efforts is to simplify the code, improve code quality, ensure a consistent "unit of work" approach, and provide clear guidance and examples of accepted code standards.
 These changes aim to improve developer experience by making the code simpler, improving testing, and ensuring a more streamlined and reliable system.
 We still have a long way to go to fully implement the SIP-99 proposal, but we are making progress and we are excited about the improvements that have been made so far.

-### All country maps are now managed via Jupyter notebook
+### All country maps are now managed via Jupyter Notebook

-In this release we made updates to the Jupyter notebook to ensure reliable execution by removing deprecated methods, adding new countries, including missing maps and fixing filename inconsistencies.
+In this release we made updates to the Jupyter Notebook to ensure reliable execution by removing deprecated methods, adding new countries, including missing maps and fixing filename inconsistencies.
 This will make it easier to add more countries, dynamically add them to the country map plugin, and update map regions periodically.
 You can check [#26300](https://github.com/apache/superset/pull/26300) for more details.

 ### Sunburst chart migrated to ECharts